WeCamp/TeamBacon/README.md

 You can call it like this:

-    ./scripts/cli bacon:import-github
+    ./scripts/cli bacon:import-github user

-It requires a few parameters, see in `src/Console/Import2GraphCommand.php`
+It requires a few parameters, see `src/Console/Import2GraphCommand.php` for the options.
+The command above will import the users.

 ## Endpoints